microsoft/GSL/README.md

 # Quick Start
 ## Supported Platforms
-The test suite that exercises GSL has been built and passes successfully on the following platforms:
+The test suite that exercises GSL has been built and passes successfully on the following platforms:<sup>1)</sup>

 * Windows using Visual Studio 2013
 * Windows using Visual Studio 2015